 The analysis in CellVizR consists of 5 main steps: (1) importing the data in FCS, MTX, or txt format resulting in the creation of an S4 Celldata object; (2) assigning the metadata (sample information) into the Celldata object; and (3) generating the manifold and clustering.
 The computed results can be (4) visualized in different manners and (5) analyzed using statistical approaches.

-High-dimensional cytometry data can be analyzed by CellVizR
+High-dimensional cytometry data can be analyzed by CellVizR:

-are flow, mass or spectral cytometry data.
-The input files can be in standard cytometry format (FCS) or in txt format. - Compensation: Before starting an analysis with
+• Type and format of data: The cytometry data that can be analyzed and integrated with CellVizR are flow, mass or spectral cytometry data.
+The input files can be in standard cytometry format (FCS) or in txt format.

-, performing the compensation steps for flow cytometry and spectral data with conventional software (such as FlowJo, Kaluza, etc) is mandatory. - Cleaning and gating: It is highly recommended to remove debris, dead cells and doublets before the analysis.
+• Cleaning and gating: It is highly recommended to remove debris, dead cells and doublets before the analysis.
 A pre-gating on a cell population of interest (e.g.lymphocytes, B cells, etc.) can also be performed, which will help to drastically reduce the computation time.

-Single-cell transcriptomics data can also be analyzed by CellVizR
+Single-cell transcriptomics data can also be analyzed by CellVizR:

-, performing the preprocesing steps for cell count quantification and spectral data with conventional software (CellRanger) is mandatory.
+• Cleaning: Before starting an analysis with CellVizR, performing the preprocesing steps for cell count quantification and spectral data with conventional software (CellRanger) is mandatory.

-In this section, the main analysis steps of CellVizR
+In this section, the main analysis steps of CellVizR are presented.

 These steps cover several aspects, such as:

-- Installing the package
+• Installing the package

-- Importing the data and creating an
+• Importing the data and creating an Celldata object

-object - Creating the manifold and clustering
+• Creating the manifold and clustering

-- Generating analyses and visualizations
+• Generating analyses and visualizations

-To download CellVizR
+To download CellVizR it is required devtools:

 install.packages("devtools")